 So what’s the difference between my estimated cost and what I actually paid?
 Some Disney (and travel) saving hacks.

-I paid for some of the dining with a combination of discounted Disney gift cards and Disney Visa rewards points (saved $118).
-I could have saved more, but I went conservative when buying the gift cards.
+I paid for some of the dining with a combination of discounted Disney gift cards and Disney Visa rewards points (that link includes a sign on bonus).
+I could have saved more than the $118 that I did, but I went conservative when buying the gift cards.
 Foolish!

 For the resort stay, I activated a Disney discount that was released after I originally booked my stay.
 It’s important to keep an eye on the Disney World discounts for this exact reason!